DCC-EX/dcc-ex.github.io/docs/throttles/throttle_table.rst

   BT = Bluetooth |BRxa|
   Free = No additional cost for full functionality. |BRxa|
   Paid = Payment required for any usage. |BRxa|
   Free/Paid = Both Free and Paid versions are available.
-The free version has limited features. |BRxa|
+The free version usually has limited features. |BRxa|
   Native = Uses the DCC-EX Native protocol/commands. [#t1]_ |BRxa|
   WiT = Uses the WiThrottle protocol. [#t1]_ |BRxa|
   Web = Requires the use of a Web Browser. |BRxa|